KN-Breadboard-Computing/pascal-compiler/README.md

 Then compile the project with the `make` command.

 # Supported Pascal Syntax
-The `tests/examples` directory contains examples showing the syntax described below.
+The `examples` directory contains examples showing the syntax described below.

+# Compilation Steps
+The `compilation-process` directory contains example Pascal code and the corresponding output of each compilation step.

 ## Identifiers
 + Pascal is case insensitive.